 It is essential to leave room for our human anguish in the face of the wretchedness and suffering in the world.
 It is vital to hail tears of defeat and futility, each person for themselves, and also for the other.

 As we all know, life can be very hard, and at the end of the day, most people are not spartans or stoics or navy SEALs.
-In our Faith history, even David, king of Israel made his couch swim with tears, the prophets and the ancient fathers tore their clothes, Job sat in the ashes, Jesus wept.
+In our Faith history, even David, king of Israel made his couch swim with tears.
+The prophets and the ancient fathers tore their robes.
+Job sat in the ashes.
+Jesus wept.

 When there is deep vexation and despair, it is tears that help facilitate a return to resilience.
 I am grateful to Deborah McNamara for her insight that “sad tears undergird adaptability and resilience.”

 Resilient people welcome soft tears of futility.

 Soft tears expel toxic proteins, trigger the release of oxytocin and endorphins, and facilitate a physiological shift away from a fight/flight sympathetic state.
 Such tears have the power to calm, bolster, and renew us; to relieve pain, grief and stress.
 These tears are essential for long term, hard wearing resilience, and for mitigating PTSD.

 How extraordinary for us as Kingdom people, cosmic orphans no more, that we do not cry in isolation but before the God of the universe, whose ears are attentive to our cries?